You can do it. we know you can, because we believe anyone can, provided they understand that the best cocktails consist of three basic elements:

 Cocktail glasses come in a bewildering array of shapes and sizes.
 Bigger is not always better, but it’s nice to have some variety, depending on what you are making.
 For mixed drinks, you will eventually want to have the cocktail, highball, collins, lowball, rocks glass, old fashioned, cordial—actually, this list never ends!
 This is an important point.
 Don’t let a lack of glassware stop you from enjoying a great cocktail.
 There’s no rule that says you must use a certain type of glass.
 However, some glasses are better for some cocktails.
 For example, cocktails that are served straight-up—that is, without any ice—are normally strained into a cocktail glass which has also become known as the martini glass.
 However, it’s common to see cocktails like this served in a champagne bowl, or coupe.
 This bulbous shape has an elegant vintage look more akin to what may have been used when the original drink was invented.
 Cocktails on ice usually end up in rocks or old fashioned glasses.
 This style is hefty enough to hold big ice cubes.
 For taller drinks, the collins and highball help to emphasize the vertical trail of bubbles when soda is added, or to concentrate foam or meringue into a smaller area at the top.
 Recipes will usually point out the best glass to use for a drink, and in some cases it does make a difference.
 Most of the time, however, the choice is for appearance based on tradition.
 Whenever possible, and especially for cocktails served without ice, chill your glass before the drink goes in.

 Eventually, you will try making a cocktail with fresh ingredients.
 Squeezing citrus is easy enough with just your hands, but having a hinged tool to help you do this makes the job easier.
 You can also use whatever juicer you have in order to get the job done.
 Muddling, which basically involves mashing some ingredient, requires another tool—the muddler.
-I’ve seen muddlers attached to bottles of rum for free, but there are many different kinds.
+We’ve seen muddlers attached to bottles of rum for free, but there are many different kinds.
 You want something solid that will not chip your glassware.
 Wood and plastic are common, just make sure it won’t shed lacquer into your cocktails.
 It should also be long enough to reach into your mixing glass or tin without hitting your knuckles.
 In a pinch, you can use the end of your bar spoon or the flat end of any long kitchen utensil.

 Garnishing often involves citrus peel or wedges.
 You can cut these easily enough with a paring knife, but it helps to use a channel knife to make curly twists.
 A twist is simply a twist of peel, usually done over the cocktail so the oils from the peel spray onto the surface of the drink.
 If you don’t have a channel knife, cut a strip of peel and carefully slice away the white pith.
 Long, narrow twists can be wrapped around a straw or chopstick to get an attractive coil that can be draped over the rim of the glass.